romanokeser/BezierCurves/README.md

 - No shader was used in rendering, only LineRenderer

 #
-Dragging control points
+Dragging 'control points'
-#

 ![](/Assets/gif1.gif)

 #
-Controling color, line width and number of points
+Controlling color, line width and number of points
-#

 ![](/Assets/gif2.gif)